brittanyrw/emojiscreen/README.md

 }
 ```

+Note: Click here to [learn what JSON is](https://developers.squarespace.com/what-is-json).

 To add a new card to the website, add a new JSON object in the `data.json` file.
 Make sure to separate your new object from existing objects with a comma.
 Below is an overview of each key in the `Emoji Card` object.
 Every key is required.

 ### Title 👍